STORYWORK COLLECTIVE

 The Vision

-Inspired by the work of Curt Thompson’s Confessional Communities, Theological Horizons brings group storywork to students in the spring of 2026.
-We hope to offer a space on Grounds where students can lay down what they carry and experience the freedom of being deeply seen, heard, and welcomed through the sharing and receiving of personal stories.
+Inspired by the work of Curt Thompson’s Confessional Communities, Theological Horizons brings group storywork to UVA students.
+We offer a space on Grounds where students can lay down what they carry and experience the freedom of being deeply seen, heard, and welcomed through the sharing and receiving of personal stories.

-• Create an environment where students feel seen, safe, and secure as they tell their story
+Create an environment where students feel seen, safe, and secure as they practice personal storytelling

-• Groups meet once a week for 6-8 weeks.
+Groups meet once a week for 8 weeks in a private space.

 Growth